 This Mushroom Baingan Masala or Indian Style Mushrooms-Eggplant Stir Fry is a perfect recipe for your Meatless Monday meals.

 It’s quick, delicious and goes with any kind of Indian meal or as is too.
+An absolutely scrumptious recipe for your meatless menu.

 Also, it’s one recipe that my meat-lover husband and friends really look forward to eating because of the flavor combination.